Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/demos.md

-You can also check some examples in our [blog](https://mafalda.io/2025/03/31/How-to-scale-EduMeet-(or-any-Mediasoup-application)-with-Mafalda-SFU.html) about how to migrate [EduMeet](https://github.com/edumeet/edumeet) videoconferencing application to use Mafalda SFU.
-You can also look on our [EduMeet fork](https://github.com/Mafalda-SFU/EduMeet-Mafalda) repository for real world code examples.
+You can also check some examples in our [blog](https://mafalda.io/2025/03/31/How-to-scale-EduMeet-(or-any-Mediasoup-application)-with-Mafalda-SFU.html) about how to migrate [EduMeet](https://github.com/edumeet/edumeet) videoconferencing application to use Mafalda SFU, or look on our [EduMeet fork](https://github.com/Mafalda-SFU/EduMeet-Mafalda) repository for real world code examples.

 Finally, if you are interested in seeing Mafalda SFU in action, you can [contact us](/contact/) to schedule a demo.
-We can show you how Mafalda SFU works and how it can be used to scale your application.
+We can show you how Mafalda SFU works and give you ideas how it can be used to scale your application.
 We can also help you with the migration process and provide you with support during the transition.
 We are here to help you make the most of Mafalda SFU and to ensure that your application is running smoothly.